LPD-EPFL/byzfl/docs/fed_framework/classes/benchmark.rst

 FL Benchmark
 =================================

-The **FL Benchmark** in ByzFL is a **comprehensive testing framework** for evaluating federated learning aggregation methods under adversarial conditions.
+The **FL Benchmark** in ByzFL is a **comprehensive testing framework** for evaluating federated learning algorithms under adversarial conditions.
 It automates large-scale experiments, allowing users to test various **aggregators, attacks, and data heterogeneity levels** through a single **configurable JSON file**.

 This benchmark extends the :ref:`federated-learning-framework-label` by enabling **systematic evaluation** rather than manual experiment setup.